-According to the go-to source for salary data, PayScale, here are some of the best areas to seek employment with your CySA+ in hand:
+According to Indeed, here are some of the best areas to seek employment with your CySA+ in hand:

 As you can see, most of those states are also listed above as areas with higher-than-average salaries for CySA+ holders.
 This means you have good odds of both landing a job and making good wages in those cities.
 This is a sign of a healthy job market, as opposed to industries where demand is low and wages are stagnating.
-Great news for cybersecurity pros such as yourself!
+Great news for cybersecurity pros.

 Earning your CySA+ certification will open doors to higher-earning positions in the cybersecurity field.
 However, keep in mind that many factors influence how much you end up making each year.
 Some of these factors may be out of your control, like the location where you work, but your education and experience in the field are yours to take charge of.
 Ultimately, your CySA+ is just one piece in the puzzle of your earning potential.